 A rare and unique Lisa Larson piece, large hippopotamus

-As part of the "Big Zoo Series," a ceramic statue of "Hippopotamus with Three Little Birds" was produced in 1966.
-This unique piece of hippopotamus was produced the year before (probably around 1965) as a sample for the studio.
-It is a prototype-like piece at a stage when the final design had not yet been decided, and there are differences from mass-produced items such as the bird not riding on the back, the length of the legs, and the color of the body.
+The unique piece ceramic hippopotamus statue we are introducing this time was created by Lisa Larson the year before (probably around 1965) as a sample for the studio.
+It is a prototype-like piece at a stage when the final design had not yet been decided, and it differs from the mass-produced version in that the bird is not on the back, the length of the legs is different, and the color of the body is different.
+In the atelier, the design of the mass-produced version will be decided based on this piece, and modifications will be made to make it suitable for mass production.

 ■Details Manufacturer: Gustavsberg Designer: Lisa Larson Title: Flodhäst / Hippo Era: Around 1960 Country of origin: Sweden Condition: ★★★★★ (5: Complete)